 “Because she is the most empathetic one, everyone was coming to her as the work therapist and dumping all of their stuff on her,” Wilding says.
 “And because she is highly empathetic, she was like a sponge just sucking all of this up, and it was draining her energy.”

 Beyond the risk of burnout, there are other ways that excess empathy can make people less effective at their jobs.
 Wilding says that some of her highly empathetic clients are managers who are “so aware and conscious of wanting to keep their team happy and not upset people, for example, that they won’t give critical feedback.”
 As a result, “the team starts underperforming.”

 Why do some people struggle with empathy overload?

 Empathy is one of the four major aspects of emotional intelligence.
-The others, according to Goreman, are self-awareness, self-management, and relationship skills.
+The others, according to Goleman, are self-awareness, self-management, and relationship skills.
 People who find themselves feeling overwhelmed and wrung-out by their empathy may be lacking in the self-management department, which involves drawing healthy boundaries and processing our feelings in ways that allow us to remain calm.
-In other words, Goreman says, “empathy distress is due to a defect in one’s emotional intelligence.”
+In other words, Goleman says, “empathy distress is due to a defect in one’s emotional intelligence.”